Ella Fitzgerald and Molly: A Love Story

 Ella Fitzgerald only performed five times at the Hollywood Bowl during her lifetime, and her last performance there was about one year after the performance I have documented here.
 Plagued by serious health problems, she gave her final public performance at Carnegie Hall in 1991, and passed away in 1996.
 And now, nostalgically looking back, I am happy that I decided to bring my camera that evening and let it intrude a bit on the experience.

 The romance and love that Molly and I shared did not endure, but the memories and evocative feelings produced by the photographs from that evening are haunting for me!
-Judging by my visceral reaction to my photos of these women it is quite evident to me that they both got inside my heart and in some way will always reside there with no chance of escape, and the fact that I was able to spend an evening with both of them, made it the most magical single night of my entire life!
+Judging by my visceral reaction to my photos of these women it is quite evident to me that they both got inside my heart and in some way will always reside there with no chance of escape; love and art coinciding perfectly, and the fact that I was able to spend an evening with both of them, made it the most magical single night of my entire life!

 And so, to Miss Molly, wherever you are; I say, in the inimitable way Ella Fitzgerald sang it: